 In January, 2012, candidates in Washington teacher preparation programs began field testing a new way of assessing readiness to teach-the Teacher Performance Assessment (TPA).
-The TPA, a classroom-based assessment administered during the student teaching experience, focuses on core teaching skills.
-By 2013, the TPA will be required for graduates of Washington teacher preparation programs to earn state certification.
+With the completion of the field test (spring 2012), the TPA will now officially be called the edTPA.
+The edTPA, a classroom-based assessment administered during the student teaching experience, focuses on core teaching skills.
+By 2013, the edTPA will be required for graduates of Washington teacher preparation programs to earn state certification.
 Here's what you need to know....